-The dental implant substitutes a tooth root and is firmly anchored in the jaw.
-An implant can support a porcelain tooth, a fixed porcelain bridge, or removable denture.
-Dental implants are made of titanium, a strong, biocompatible material.
+Dental implants are artificial tooth roots.
+They’re firmly anchored in the jaw.
+Thus, an implant can support a porcelain tooth, a fixed porcelain bridge, or a removable denture.
+Modern dental implants are made of titanium, a strong, biocompatible metal.

-Dental implants are inserted into the jawbone to replace the missing tooth root.
-After a short healing period, the bone attaches to the implant in a process called osseointegration.
-That’s when a replacement tooth can be attached to the implant.
+To begin with, we insert dental implants are into the jawbone to replace the missing tooth root.
+Then, after a short healing period, the jaw bone attaches to the implant in a process called osseointegration.
+That’s when we secure the replacement tooth to the implant.
 Dental implants are used to replace lost or damaged teeth, eliminating the need for dentures, partials or crowns.
-Dental implants are like natural teeth, but of higher quality, because decay or a nerve abscess cannot affect them.
+Dental implants are, in fact, much like natural teeth, but of higher quality.
+Decay or a nerve abscess cannot affect them.
 In addition, implants can prevent bone loss and promote a more youthful face.
-The success rate depends on the quantity and quality of existing bone at the time of implantation.
-Statistics show a success rate of 85 – 90% for the upper jaw and the rear part of the lower jaw and from 95 – 100% for the front part of the lower jaw.
-These statistics were down 10% among smokers.

 The many advantages of dental implants: